apache/cordova-plugin-file/doc/index.md

 device-absolute-paths (and can still accept them).
 It has been updated to work correctly with FileSystem URLs, so replacing `entry.fullPath` with `entry.toURL()` should resolve any issues getting that plugin to work with files on the device.

+In v1.1.0 the return value of `toURL()` was changed (see [CB-6394] (https://issues.apache.org/jira/browse/CB-6394)) and return an absolute 'file://' URL.
+To get a 'cdvfile:'-URL you have to use `toInternalURL()` now.
+This method will now return filesystem URLs of the form

+    cdvfile://localhost/persistent/path/to/file

+which can be used to identify the file uniquely.